tkashi/bluebikes/README.md

 2. Download one Bluebikes trip history data from [here](https://s3.amazonaws.com/hubway-data/index.html), unzip the file and put a csv file into the data folder.

-3. Create database and import some master data (Note: you need to connect to internet because this automatically gets the Region and Station datasets mentioned above.)
+3. Create database and import some master data (Note: you need to connect to internet because this automatically gets the Region and Station datasets mentioned above).
+It will take for a while depending on how large your dataset is.

 ```
 python manage.py migrate